vishal4897/Google-play-rating-Data-Visualisation/README.md

 # Google-play-rating-Data-Visualisation
-- Data Visualisation on Google Play Rating Datasets
+- Data Visualisation on Google Play Rating Datasets.
 - Data Download From Kaggle.
 - Using Pandas for cleaning unnecessary data from the datasets.
 - handled the missing values using statistics model for fixing the missing values
+- using matplotlib and seaborn for visualise the data.
-- visualise the data using seaborn and matplotlib(handled and clean the Outliers)
+- using BoxPlot for (handled and clean the Outliers).